CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-3--Propositions-as-Types.lagda.md

 ```

 What this shows is that `IsTrue (a or b)` and `(IsTrue a) ⊎ (IsTrue b)`
 are logically equivalent, that is, one `iffP`{.Agda} the other.
-But:
+But
-Define the map backwards again, but make the opposite choice in
+now: define the map backwards again, but making the opposite choice in
 the case `or→Type-to' true true`.

 ```